How my client went from $500/month to a Million dollar business in 2 years!

 Joey and I started working together just over two years ago.
 When we first met he was only making about $500/month from his site and made most of his income as a freelancer.
 This year he is set to do over $1M!
 Joey shares his pivotal moments, advice for weathering the storm, and tips on what you can do this week to work towards your goal of $1M.

 What is your business and how did you hit your million in gross revenue?

-I run a company called School of Motion, which is an online company for motion designers-which is kinda of a subset of animators.
-So we do design for advertisements, explainer videos, cable networks, etc. So my website is made up of a bunch of content and intense trainings we call “bootcamps,” where people can sign up to get hard-core, in-depth education on motion design.
+I run a company called School of Motion, which is an online company for motion designers-which is kind of a subset of animators.
+So we do design for advertisements, explainer videos, cable networks, etc. So my website is made up of a bunch of content and intense training we call “boot camps,” where people can sign up to get a hard-core, in-depth education on motion design.

 Joey is such a talent and developed a business based around his true passion and is CRUSHING it!
 You can check out some of Joey’s animation here.